Upcoming Events and Information

 How do I become a Registered Dietitian?

-To become a Registered Dietitian, you must graduate from an accredited undergraduate program, then complete one of the approved Canadian Dietetic Practicum programs (see below) or combined Masters/Practicum program.
+To become a Registered Dietitian, you must graduate from an accredited undergraduate program (see next section), then complete one of the approved Canadian Dietetic Practicum programs (see below) or combined Masters/Practicum program (such as the Master of Applied Human Nutrition).
 The final steps to becoming a Registered Dietitian are to pass the national Canadian Dietetic Registration Examination (CDRE) and apply to the provincial regulatory body where you will be practicing as a Registered Dietitian.

 Dietetics Preparation in Human Nutritional Sciences at the University of Manitoba

-The undergraduate Human Nutritional Sciences program (Nutrition Option-Dietetics Preparation) in the Department of Food and Human Nutritional Sciences is an accredited program that allows eligible students to apply for a post-degree Dietetic Practicum program (see below).
+The undergraduate Human Nutritional Sciences program (Nutrition Option-Dietetics Preparation) in the Faculty of Agricultural and Food Sciences is an accredited program that allows eligible students to apply for a post-degree Dietetic Practicum program (see below).
 Information on the HNS program is available here.

 Students taking the Nutrition Option also complete pre-professional academic requirements to apply for other programs, such as medicine, law, and dentistry.